soetedja/caching-app/README.md

 - **Generate Users Button**

-    Clicking this button generates the specified number of users and adds them to the cache.
+    Clicking this button generates the specified number of users and calls the backend API.

 - **Cache Statistics**